-The state grants flat-rate allocations to the responsible bodies for the costs of the necessary transport of pupils at certain types of schools (e.g. public primary, secondary and special schools, public or state-recognized secondary modern schools, grammar schools, full-time vocational schools).
-On average in the state, these cover around 60 % of the pupil transportation costs incurred by the responsible bodies.
+The state grants flat-rate allocations to the responsible authorities to cover the costs of the necessary transport of pupils at certain types of schools (e.g. public primary, secondary and special schools, public or state-recognized secondary modern schools, grammar schools, full-time vocational schools).
+On average in the state, these cover about 60 % of the pupil transportation costs of the responsible bodies.

-The individual annual allocation is calculated on the basis of the number of pupils entitled to transportation as of October 1 of the previous year (October 20 in the case of vocational schools) and the costs of necessary pupil transportation for the previous year as recorded in the municipal accounting statistics.
+The assessment of the individual annual allocation is based on the number of pupils with transportation entitlement as of October 1 of the respective previous year (in the case of vocational schools as of October 20) and on the costs for the necessary pupil transportation of the previous year recorded in the municipal accounting statistics.
 The number of pupils entitled to transportation must be reported annually by the municipalities to the Bavarian State Office for Statistics.
 Otherwise, no application is required.
 The allocations are granted "automatically", i.e. without the need to submit an application.

-- Needs Allocations and Stabilization Aid (Art.
+- Needs-based allocations and stabilization aid (Art.
 11 BayFAG)

-As a matter of principle, municipalities only receive classical needs allocations if they are no longer in a position to balance their administrative budget and/or to generate the minimum allocation to the asset budget due to events for which they are not responsible and despite exhausting all their own revenue possibilities.
+As a rule, municipalities only receive classic needs-based allocations if, as a result of events for which they are not responsible and despite exhausting all their own revenue options, they are no longer in a position to balance their administrative budget and/or generate the minimum allocation to the asset budget.
 In the case of double-entry budgeting, a negative balance from current administrative activities is required.

-Since 2012, structurally weak municipalities or municipalities particularly affected by demographic developments that are in financial difficulties or whose financial performance is at risk can be supported in their budget consolidation by means of so-called stabilization assistance, a special form of needs-based allocations.
-This is a form of state aid to help local authorities help themselves.
+Since 2012, structurally weak municipalities or municipalities that are particularly affected by demographic developments, which are in financial difficulties or whose financial performance is at risk, can be supported in their budget consolidation by means of so-called stabilization assistance, a special form of needs-based allocations.
+This is a form of government assistance to help municipalities help themselves.

-Since 2019, stabilization assistance to municipalities has been designed as a two-pillar model: Stabilization aid can be applied for to repay old debts (1st pillar) and/or as investment aid (2nd pillar).
+Since 2019, stabilization assistance to municipalities has been a two-pillar model: Stabilization aid can be applied for to repay old debt (1st pillar) and/or as investment aid (2nd pillar).

-The aim is to reduce the above-average level of debt through consolidation and the granting of stabilization aid, and to reduce interest payments and repayments so that the municipalities regain more financial room for maneuver.
-The investment aid serves to prevent an increasing or to reduce an investment backlog in basic municipal equipment.
+The aim is for municipalities to reduce their above-average debt levels through their own consolidation and the granting of stabilization aid, as well as to reduce interest and repayment payments so that they regain more financial room for maneuver.
+The investment aid serves to prevent an increase in or reduce an investment backlog in basic municipal equipment.

-Decisions on all applications for a classic needs allocation or stabilization aid are made by the State Ministries of Finance and Home Affairs and of the Interior, Sports and Integration after consultation with the central municipal associations.
+Decisions on all applications for a classic needs allocation or stabilization aid are made by the State Ministries of Finance and of the Interior, Sports and Integration after consultation with the central municipal associations.

 - Investment lump sums (Art.
 12 BayFAG)